migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 On-going: One tweet + two replies per day, 365/7 all the time.

-2 week deliverables: Post partnerships, ecosystem news, community spaces, and product demos of ONE Resume/partnership products (1 tweet, 2 replies daily).
-Deliver iterations on ONE Resume and ONE Portfolio.
+2024 scope: My focus will be on enhancing our community engagement and boosting our social media presence by actively managing daily interactions and content.
+I'll post daily on platforms like X, Substack, and YouTube to highlight our partnerships, ecosystem news, and demos of AI-driven products like ONE Bot and ONE Portfolio.
+I will engage with our community through two daily replies and foster discussions in community spaces.
+Additionally, I will post educational content to help users understand the current crypto + AI landscape and how our products are innovating within that space.
+I will collaborate with the community to host regular calls, inviting guest speakers to share insights and discuss relevant topics.
+I will also continue to iterate and improve ONE Portfolio, incorporating feedback from the team and community.
+My success will be measured by increased user engagement, positive feedback on our AI developments, and active community participation.

 ----

-2024-05-05 Sun:
+2024-05-05 Sun: Experimenting with [this Notion template](https://harmony-one-landing-page.super.site) and adding elements from the Harmony website.

-2024-05-04 Sat: Publishing of [ONE Show episode 3](https://youtu.be/Fm8OPYU7-7o) and promotion via X. Experimenting with [this Notion template](https://harmony-one-landing-page.super.site) and adding elements from the Harmony website.
+2024-05-04 Sat: Publishing of [ONE Show episode 3](https://youtu.be/Fm8OPYU7-7o) and promotion via X.

-2024-05-03 Fri: harmony.one community update.
+2024-05-03 Fri: harmony.one community update + [thread](https://x.com/harmonyprotocol/status/1786478962178437535).
 Editing of the 'ONE Show' episode 3 + design of the thumbnail.
+Continued iterations of ONE Portfolio Bridge feature on Figma.

 2024-05-02 Thu: Continued research of templates for rebuilding harmony.one website, looking for a template similar to [this website](https://gobblecube.ai/).
+Scheduled [community call](https://x.com/harmonyprotocol/status/1786478963692581303zz) with guest community party Tenacious and Swoop.

 2024-05-01 Wed: [Promotion](https://x.com/harmonyprotocol/status/1785743066713952610) / attendance of the ONE Show Episode 3.
+Office operations

 2024-04-30 Tue: Syncing with Blockscout team on the application's design and favicon files.
+Research on super.so of the best Notion websites.

-2024-04-29 Mon:
+2024-04-29 Mon: [Thread](https://x.com/harmonyprotocol/status/1785073216987578408) outlining Q1 Techincal Progress + Research of Rune Protocol to better understand crypto space.
+Learned Bitcoin Runes is an attempt to clean up the BTC network, while allowing traders to enjoy their memecoins on the mother chain- showing the cultural prevalence of 'memes' in crypto.

 ----